Fish habitat at Englebright and Daguerre Point dams

 Collapse All Expand All

-The Corps will continue to implement all the conservation measures in the 2013 Daguerre biological assessment within its authorities and appropriations to avoid jeopardizing these threatened species.
+Expand List item 16289Collapse List item 16289 USACE will continue to implement all the conservation measures in the 2013 Daguerre biological assessment within its authorities and appropriations to avoid jeopardizing these threatened species.

 Daguerre Point Dam ongoing maintenance

-During the past 10 years, the Corps has made other changes to its operation and maintenance of the fish ladders at Daguerre Point Dam to improve conditions for fish.
+During the past 10 years, USACE has made other changes to its operation and maintenance of the fish ladders at Daguerre Point Dam to improve conditions for fish.
 Such measures include clearing accumulated sediment just upstream of the dam, approving the use of flashboards on the dam to improve attraction flows at the ladder exits and increasing the frequency of inspections and debris removal.

 Spawning gravel

-To date, the Corps has taken many positive steps to improve habitat in the Yuba River.
+To date, USACE has taken many positive steps to improve habitat in the Yuba River.
 A program to add gravel to the river to provide spawning habitat, designed by Dr. Greg Pasternack of the University of California-Davis, has been underway since 2007.
 To date, more than 15,000 tons of gravel have been added to the lower Yuba River, just downstream of Englebright Dam, to enhance spawning habitat for threatened fish.
 The Pacific States Marine Fisheries Commission has documented that Chinook salmon have been using the spawning habitat.

 Salmonid redd surveys

-The most current survey of salmonid redds (nests), conducted by the Pacific States Marine Fisheries Commission, is is available HERE and reflects the fishes' use of the gravel added to the streambed for spawning.
+The most current survey of salmonid redds (nests), conducted by the Pacific States Marine Fisheries Commission, is available HERE and reflects the fishes' use of the gravel added to the streambed for spawning.

 Large woody materials